About Euthanasia-Free NZ

 - We stand for a fair debate, based on proper legal terms that are well-defined.
 Euphemisms such as “medical aid in dying”, “assisted dying”, “dying with dignity”, “end-of-life choice” and “right to die” are misleading.

-- We stand for the right of every person to be informed about the unwanted side-effects and unintentional consequences of legalisation of voluntary euthanasia and/or assisted suicide in other jurisdictions.
+- We stand for the right of every person to be informed about the negative side-effects and unintentional consequences of legalisation of voluntary euthanasia and/or assisted suicide in other jurisdictions.